Climate and Average Weather Year Round in Singapore Singapore

-The brighter period of the year lasts for 1.8 months, from January 25 to March 19, with an average daily incident shortwave energy per square meter above 5.0 kWh.
-The brightest day of the year is February 20, with an average of 5.3 kWh.
+The brighter period of the year lasts for 1.8 months, from January 25 to March 18, with an average daily incident shortwave energy per square meter above 5.0 kWh.
+The brightest month of the year in Singapore is February, with an average of 5.3 kWh.

-The darker period of the year lasts for 1.8 months, from November 1 to December 25, with an average daily incident shortwave energy per square meter below 4.0 kWh.
-The darkest day of the year is December 4, with an average of 3.6 kWh.
+The darker period of the year lasts for 1.7 months, from November 1 to December 24, with an average daily incident shortwave energy per square meter below 4.0 kWh.
+The darkest month of the year in Singapore is June, with an average of 3.7 kWh.